AlphaX-Projects/lightwalletd/CONTRIBUTING.md

 # Development Workflow
-This document describes the standard workflows and terminology for developers at Zcash.
+This document describes the standard workflows and terminology for developers at Pirate.
 It is intended to provide procedures that will allow users to contribute to the open-source code base.
 Below are common workflows users will encounter:

 1. Fork lightwalletd Repository
 2. Create Branch